saurav158204/saurav158204/README.md

 - Mechanical engineering taught me systems thinking; software is where I apply it
 - I'd rather ship a small thing that works than demo a big thing that doesn't
-- Always up for a hackathon, a CTF, or an argument about retrieval quality
 - Currently obsessed with making LLM apps behave predictably enough to trust

 ---